ianhckr/RandomBG/README.md

 Images do not need to be pre-dithered but dithering before import gives more predictable results.

+Images used in the AppStore build were dithered in Gimp to achieve the limited color palate and ensure more consistent results.

 ## Reducing the number of images

 Edit `NUM_BACKGROUNDS` in `src/main.c`, shorten the `s_bg_resource_ids` array